Meet some of the well-known artists, ambassadors, CEOs and other luminaries who were once refugees.

 “Peace cannot be kept by force; it can only be achieved by understanding.”

-Some people were across the world were alert to what was happening and the threat it represented.
-By July 1933, a new rescue committee of 51 concerned individuals had swung into action, galvanised by Einstein.
+Although much of the world greeted the Nazi takeover with indifference or apathy, some people were alert to what was happening and the threat it represented.
+By July 1933, a new rescue committee of 51 concerned individuals had swung into action, galvanized by Einstein.

 Lord Alf Dubs